waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Solved Puzzles

-- **Rocket Hideout B2F Spinner Maze:** The maze is divided into two main sections (north and south), connected by a specific spinner tile.
-The northern section is a complex loop designed to be confusing.
-The key is to find the spinner at (14, 11) which leads to the southern section at (15, 13).
-The Pikachu interactions on this floor are traps that lock the player and must be escaped by pressing 'B'.
+- **Rocket Hideout Spinner Mazes (B2F & B3F):** The mazes are divided into sections.
+B2F's key is the spinner at (14, 11) to reach the southern section at (15, 13).
+The Pikachu interactions on both floors are traps that lock the player and must be escaped by pressing 'B'.

 # VI.
 Tile Mechanics & Interaction Rules